RossLote/code-challenge/README.md

 - Any extra feature you can think of...have fun!

 ### What next?
-Once you have completed the challenge, complete the usage instructions below and send us a link to your repository.
+Once you have completed the challenge, fill in the usage instructions below and send us a link to your repository.

 ### Usage instructions
 *Write some instructions as to how to install and run the project here.*